 HALOCK’s team of industry experts has developed a range of security services to help your health care organization better manage current issues and prepare for new attacks, including:

 - Penetration Testing: As health care IT grows more complex, companies increasingly rely on third-party and open-source solutions to streamline deployments and infrastructure.
 Penetration testing from HALOCK helps identify potential vulnerabilities and deploy remediation strategies before cyber attackers compromise your network.
+Before launching a new telemedicine app, validate it is secure to handle private data.
+If you have changes on your network or are integrating systems with a recent acquisition, test your changing environment.
+Consider a Recurring Penetration Testing program to assess your safeguards throughout the year for a proactive security approach.

 - Health Care Incident Response: Should you experience a breach, HALOCK has the tools and expertise you need to quickly recover after a security incident and track the problem to its source.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
+How your team responds, and how quickly they can can minimize risk and impact of a cyber attack.
+Explore an ongoing program that gets in front of any potential threats or attacks.
+You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.

 - Risk Assessments: Health care regulations require your safeguards be reasonable to your organization, patients, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 Do you know the best risk management strategy for you?
 HALOCK guides you through a proper HIPAA Risk Assessment.
 The Duty of Care Risk Assessment (DoCRA) helps you define a reasonable security strategy factoring in compliance and safeguards based on your specific facility, objectives, and social responsibility.

 - Privacy – CCPA is the most sweeping legislation to date in the U.S. that concerns the protection of personal information.
 It broadens the definition of what constitutes personal information and gives California citizens greater control over what companies can do with their personal data.
 This includes the right to exempt their own personal information from being shared or purchased on the open market.
 Understand the impact this change and other states’ requirements have on your organization.
-Know what private information you manage and where it is located to properly secure – conduct sensitive data scanning to ensure you have a current data inventory of sensitive information.
+Know what private information you manage and where it is located to properly secure.
+Conduct sensitive data scanning to ensure you have a current data inventory of sensitive information.

 - Cyber Security Awareness Training – With many employees now working remotely, they are targets for hackers.
 Ensure they understand the potential threats they may experience and best practices to prevent cyber attacks.
 Security Awareness training will provide guidance on how to detect suspicious activity and what to do in the event of a security incident.